Treatment guidelines – Candida Overgrowth

 Misdiagnosis & incorrect treatments can lead to long-term misery… so be aware!

 Candidiasis or Candida Albicans, as it is more commonly referred to, is not fully acknowledged in mainstream medicine as a significant disease or infection.
 The result is that this yeast infection is often misdiagnosed due to symptom overlaps.

 First – here’s how NOT to treat Candida!

-When you are recommended a treatment for Candida, be careful you have not prescribed the same drugs that could have caused your Candida Overgrowth in the first place – this may seem strange but it does happen, and often too.
+When you are recommended treatment for Candida, be careful you have not been prescribed the same drugs that could have caused your Candida Overgrowth in the first place – this may seem strange but it does happen, and often too.

 Recommended Candida Treatment

 First, make sure you get a proper diagnosis!
-Currently, diagnosis is clinical, combined with a blood test.
+Currently, the diagnosis is clinical, combined with a blood test.
 Since almost everyone has Candida in their bodies, tests for its presence need to be specific and include testing for C. krusei and C. tropicalis.

 When you are diagnosed with Candida, you can start your treatment by avoiding the following foods;

 - SUGAR and SIMPLE CARBOHYDRATES – such as those found in all sweetened food including the use of honey, molasses, sorghum, maple syrup, sugar, fructose, maltose, dextrose, corn syrup, etc.